google-deepmind/synjax/README.md

 ## Citing SynJax<a id="citing-synjax"></a>

-To cite SynJax please use:
+To cite SynJax please use both SynJax paper citation:

 ```
 @article{synjax2023,